pytorch/pytorch/docs/source/quantization.rst

   model_fp32.eval()

   # attach a global qconfig, which contains information about what kind
   # of observers to attach.
-Use 'fbgemm', 'onednn' or 'x86' for server
+Use 'x86' for server inference and 'qnnpack'
-  # inference and 'qnnpack' for mobile inference.
-Other quantization
+  # for mobile inference.
+Other quantization configurations such as selecting
-  # configurations such as selecting symmetric or assymetric quantization
+  # symmetric or assymetric quantization and MinMax or L2Norm calibration techniques
-  # and MinMax or L2Norm calibration techniques can be specified here.
+  # can be specified here.
+  # Note: the old 'fbgemm' is still available but 'x86' is the recommended default
+  # for server inference.
-  model_fp32.qconfig = torch.quantization.get_default_qconfig('fbgemm')
+  # model_fp32.qconfig = torch.quantization.get_default_qconfig('fbgemm')
+  model_fp32.qconfig = torch.quantization.get_default_qconfig('x86')

   # Fuse the activations to preceding layers, where applicable.
   # This needs to be done manually depending on the model architecture.